ParedesGab/PP5-heritage-housing-issues/README.md

 + A **house** refers to an individual residential unit in Ames, Iowa.
 + A **house attribute** is a characteristic of the house, such as Floor Area, Year Built or Kitchen Quality.
-+ The **Sale Price** is the actual selling price of a property, and our model is built to predict this value for houses intended to be sold.
++ The **SalePrice** is the actual selling price of a property, and our model is built to predict this target value for houses intended to be sold.
+  + Throughout this README, a house selling price will be referred to as the target attribute SalePrice.
-+ An **inherited property** refers to one of the 4 inherited houses for which the client requires a sale price prediction.
++ An **inherited property** refers to one of the 4 inherited houses for which the client requires a SalePrice prediction.

 ---

 ## Business Requirements

-A dear friend has inherited properties in Ames, Iowa, and has turned to you for assistance in achieving the best possible sale prices.
+A dear friend has inherited properties in Ames, Iowa, and has turned to you for assistance in achieving the best possible SalePrices.
 She's a savvy real estate observer in her own area, but she's keenly aware that what makes a home valuable there might be entirely different in Ames.

 To guide your efforts, she has provided you with a public dataset detailing house prices in that specific Iowa market, and has the two following business requirements:

-    1 - The client is interested in discovering how the house attributes correlate with the sale price.
+    1 - The client is interested in discovering how the house attributes correlate with the SalePrice.
-	Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
+	Therefore, the client expects data visualisations of the correlated variables against the SalePrice to show that.

-    2 - The client is interested in predicting the house sale price from her four inherited houses.
+    2 - The client is interested in predicting the house SalePrice from her four inherited houses.

 ---

 ## Hypothesis and how to validate?

-+ **HYPOTHESIS 1:** We hypothesize that a property's size is a key driver of its sale price, with larger homes generally fetching higher sale prices.
++ **HYPOTHESIS 1:** We hypothesize that a property's size is a key driver of its SalePrice, with larger homes generally fetching higher SalePrices.
 Consequently, we expect to find strong positive correlations between SalePrice and features indicative of house dimensions, such as 1stFlrSF, 2ndFlrSF, BsmtFinSF1, BsmtUnfSF, TotalBsmtSF, GrLivArea, GarageArea, MasVnrArea, EnclosedPorch, OpenPorchSF, and/or WoodDeckSF.